ayushGHub/EyeSAC/README.md

 5. For heatmap:
 a.
 Frame number from which heatmap starts = Minimum start time set amongst all player videos * fps
 b.
 Total number of frames in the heatmap = Minimum video duration amongst all player videos * fps

+## Citation:
+1. Kumar, Ayush, et al. "Demo of the EyeSAC System for Visual Synchronization, Cleaning, and Annotation of Eye Movement Data."
+ACM Symposium on Eye Tracking Research and Applications.
+2020